triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 # Autoscaling and Load Balancing Generative AI w/ Triton Server and TensorRT-LLM

-Setting up autoscaling and load balancing using Triton Inference Server, TensorRT-LLM or vLLM, and Kubernetes is not difficult, but it does require preparation.
+Setting up autoscaling and load balancing for large language models served by Triton Inference Server is not difficult, but does require preparation.

-This guide aims to help you automated acquisition of models from Hugging Face, minimize time spent optimizing models for TensorRT, and configuring automatic scaling and load balancing for your models.
+This guide outlines the steps to download models from Hugging Face, optimize them for TensorRT, and configure automatic scaling and load balancing in Kubernetes.
+TensorRT, and configuring automatic scaling and load balancing for your models.
 This guide does not cover Kubernetes' basics, secure ingress/egress from your cluster to external clients, nor cloud provider interfaces or implementations of Kubernetes.

-The intent of setting up autoscaling is that it provides the ability for LLM based services to automatically and dynamically adapt to the current workload intensity.
+When configured properly autoscaling enables LLM based services to allocate and deallocate resources automatically based on the current load. adapt to the current workload intensity.
-As the number of clients generating inference requests for a given Triton Server deployment, load will increase on the server and the queue-to-compute ratio will eventually cause the horizontal pod autoscaler to increase the number of Triton Server instancing handle requests until the desired ratio is achieved.
+In this tutorial, as the number of clients grow for a given Triton Server deployment, the inference load on the server increases and the queue-to-compute ratio will eventually cause the horizontal pod autoscaler to increase the number of Triton Server instancing handle requests until the desired ratio is achieved.
 Inversely, decreasing the number of clients will reduce the number of Triton Server instances deployed.